 Our new emphasis on achieving basis step-ups to decrease income tax liability continues.
 Income tax planning is now a critical part of overall effective tax planning for the transfer of wealth as we plan to address the substantially higher income tax rates introduced by ATRA 2012.

-Although we are enjoying the respite from annually changing transfer tax rates, the President has included a call for a reduction of the applicable exclusion amounts to the more modest 2009 levels in his 2015 budget proposal, which sets forth reduced estate and GST applicable exclusion amounts of $3.5 million and a gift tax applicable exclusion amount of only $1 million, with no inflation indexing to any of the applicable exclusion amounts.
+Although we are enjoying the respite from annually changing transfer tax rates, President Obama has included a call for a reduction of the applicable exclusion amounts to the more modest 2009 levels in his 2016 budget proposal, which sets forth reduced estate and GST applicable exclusion amounts of $3.5 million and a gift tax applicable exclusion amount of only $1 million, with no inflation indexing to any of the applicable exclusion amounts.
 We continue to monitor these proposed changes, as well as many others that the administration has targeted, which are addressed below.

 Federal Estate, GST and Gift Tax Rates